Three days of talks, open discussions, and statistical modeling.

 Wednesday, Jan 10

 - Does the New York City Police Department rely on quotas?
-Jonathan Auerbach (Columbia U) 11:30-11:50am
+Jonathan Auerbach (Columbia U) 11:40-12:00am Video (Notebook and slides)

 - Joint longitudinal and time-to-event models via Stan.
-Sam Brilleman, Michael Crowther, Margarita Moreno-Betancur, Jacqueline Buros Novik, Rory Wolfe (Monash U, Columbia U) 12:10-12:30pm
+Sam Brilleman, Michael Crowther, Margarita Moreno-Betancur, Jacqueline Buros Novik, Rory Wolfe (Monash U, Columbia U) 12:20-12:40pm Video(Notebook and slides)

 - S’mores by the outdoor fire place